WELCOME TO WSU SPOKANE

 FUTURE STUDENT VISITS

 We welcome you to join us at WSU Spokane for Health Sciences Preview.
 This visitation program is designed for future students interested in the health sciences, and gives an overview of the many opportunities available to you on this campus.
-If you are interested in pursuing a career in Pharmacy, Nursing, Speech and Hearing Sciences, Nutrition and Exercise Physiology, or Medical Sciences, this event is for you.
+If you are interested in pursuing a career in Pharmacy, Nursing, Speech and Hearing Sciences, Nutrition and Exercise Physiology, Medical Sciences and beyond, this event is for you.

 Description: Students will have an opportunity to view and interact with SimMan 3G, a Human Patient Simulator who looks and acts like a human patient.
 They will be able to listen to heart and lung sounds using a stethoscope and feel for pulses.
 They will learn how a Patient Simulator is used in healthcare education and how our BSN nursing students take care of him in patient scenarios.